exile13/staked/README.md

 ## Using Staked
 To start a single chain we simply need to do `./start.sh <chain name>`

-For example to use the TROLL chain: `./start.sh STKDTROLL`
+For example to use the STAKEDB1 chain: `./start.sh STAKEDB1`

 Now if you did this, you will notice that it got very mad at you and didn't work printing something in RED.